cruseakshay/Notes/ML/R/Importing and Managing Financial Data in R/notes.md

 You can use regular expressions for both the prefer and symbol arguments, because they are passed to the base::grep() function internally.

 The Quandl() function allows you to specify common **aggregations** and **transformations** via the collapse and/or transform arguments.

+use eapply() to call a function on each object in the environment, much like what lapply() does for each element of a list.

+do.call(merge, my_list) to merge lists into one.